mlrun/mlrun/docs/install/local-docker.md

 ## Overview
 Use [`docker compose`](https://docs.docker.com/compose/) to install MLRun.
-It deploys the MLRun service,

-MLRun UI, Nuclio serverless engine, and optionally the Jupyter server.
-The MLRun service, MLRun UI, nuclio, and
+It deploys the MLRun service, MLRun UI, Nuclio serverless engine, and optionally the Jupyter server.
+The MLRun service, MLRun UI, Nuclio, and
 Jupyter, do not have default resources.
 This means that they are set with the default cluster/namespace resources limits.
 These can be modified.

 There are two installation options: